The Woodland Birds of the Pacific Northwest

 Woodland birds are heard just as often as they are seen.
-How many times have you heard a woodpecker drumming on a tree trunk and when you think you know where it is, you always seem to be wrong.
+How many times have you heard a blue jay chattering in a tree without being able to see it, or heard a woodpecker drumming on a tree trunk and when you think you know where it is, you always seem to be wrong.
 It is no wonder really, the effects of the sound in the forest makes it hard to pinpoint the bird and when you get close, they will often just freeze on the spot so not to be noticed.

 Then we have the brown creeper which is a very active bird and one would think it would be easy to see, but this is not the case because its brown plumage allows it to be well hidden when it climbs up trees.
 Did you know, this bird never climbs down trees but drops off and flutters down like a leaf.

 Then you have their songs, this is such a wonder to hear, the forest birds are awesome.
 I could sit in the forest and just drift off into a relaxed meditative state listening to them sing.